sairamkiran9/AttnGAN-trans/README.md

         <img class = "myImg2" src="https://github.com/sairamkiran9/AttnGAN-trans/blob/master/imgs/A5.png" width="800px">
         <h5>Fig.2: A Transformer architecture with L encoder blocks and L decoder blocks, along with the encoder block components.</h5>
 <br>
-   <p> &ensp;Transformers uses the attention-mechanism which determines the essential parts of the sequence
+   <p>Transformers uses the attention-mechanism which determines the essential parts of the sequence
     without a chance of losing the information due to external dependencies.
 The Transformers are made up of an encoder-decoder structure which are stacked up high using attention layers.
 BERT, GPT2 and XLNet mainly vary each other in the number of attention layer count and embeddings dimensions.